kinde-oss/kinde-python-sdk/MIGRATION.md

 This document outlines the key changes and migration steps when upgrading from Kinde Python SDK v1 to v2.

+## ⚠️ Important: Breaking Changes

+**The `KindeClient` class from v1 has been completely replaced.** If you're getting import errors for `KindeClient`, this is expected - you need to use the new `OAuth` class instead.

 ## Major Changes

 ### 1. Framework-Specific Implementations